Maximum entropy distributions on graphs: Analysis for specific edge weights

-Figures~\ref{Fig:FiniteDisc}(b) and (c) show the plots of the estimate $\hat \theta$ versus the true $\theta$.
-Notice that the points lie close to the diagonal line, which suggests that the MLE $\hat \theta$ is very close to the true parameter $\theta$.
-Indeed, the following result shows that $\hat \theta$ is a consistent estimator of $\theta$.
-Recall that $\hat \theta$ is {\em consistent} if $\hat \theta$ converges in probability to $\theta$ as $n \to \infty$.
+Figures~\ref{Fig:FiniteDisc}(b) and (c) show the plots of the estimate $\hat \theta$ versus the true $\theta$ (see also Figure~\ref{fig_imgs_app_1}).
+Notice that the points lie close to the diagonal line, suggesting that the MLE $\hat \theta$ is very close to the true parameter $\theta$.
+Indeed, the following result shows that $\hat \theta$ is a ``consistent estimator" of $\theta$ as $n \to \infty$ (see \cite{Chatterjee, rinaldo2013maximum} for proof details).